-Cognitive Processing Therapy (CPT) is an evidence-based, weekly treatment for post-traumatic stress disorder (PTSD) that helps people recognize how trauma has changed their view about themselves, others, and the world.
+Cognitive Processing Therapy (CPT) is an evidence-based, weekly treatment for post-traumatic stress disorder (PTSD) that helps adult persons recognize how trauma has changed their view about themselves, others, and the world.
 Most people who complete CPT show a noticeable improvement in PTSD symptoms.

 CPT has Four Main Parts: